webtechnick/CakePHP-Seo-Plugin/readme.markdown

 * Scrapper Banning administration, complete with honeyPot baiting for scrappers to ban themselves.

 ## Changelog
+* 4.4.0 New Seo Status Codes gives an SEO the ability to 410, or any other error code based on URI
 * 4.3.0 SeoHelper::metaTags now takes in an associative array of default meta tags to use (seo tags have priority)
 * 4.2.x Bug fixes and updates, update config file
 * 4.0.0 Blacklist added